hzz0024/hzz0024.github.io/drafts/2020-01-22-DNA-Isolation---C.bairdi-20102558-2729-EtOH-preserved-Tissue-via-Three-Variations-Using-Quick-DNA-RNA-MicroPrep-Kit.md

 - minced: where the damp sample was minced with a razor blade and incubate in 300uL of 1x DNA/RNA Shield with 30uL PK Digestion Buffer and 15uL of Proteinase K solution at 55<sup>o</sup>C for 5hrs.

+The remainder of the manufacturer's protocol was followed.

+Samples were eluted in 30uL of H<sub>2</sub>O.

+Samples were quantified on the Roberts Lab Qubit 3.0 using 1uL of each sample with the 1x dsDNA High Sensitivity Assay.

 ---